Acorn ANFS 4.21 (variant 1) Memory Map

 ← Acorn NFS and Acorn ANFS

-Addresses outside the ROM used by Acorn ANFS 4.21 (variant 1) at run time — zero-page workspace, RAM buffers, and memory-mapped I/O. For the code that lives at &E000 upward, see the disassembly listing.
+Addresses outside the ROM used by Acorn ANFS 4.21 (variant 1) at run time — zero-page workspace, RAM buffers, and memory-mapped I/O. For the ROM code itself (&8000&BFFF), see the disassembly listing.

 Zero page